surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 An Enlightened mind is liberated from the outward seeking and searching for satisfaction based on impermanent conditions and is inwardly peaceful, calm, serene, and content with joy - permanently.

+### Inside You is Nothing, Nothing at All

+In my third year as a monk, I had doubts about the nature of samadhi and wisdom.
+Really desiring to experience samadhi, I strove ceaselessly in my practice.
+As I sat in meditation, I would try to figure out the process, and therefore my mind was especially distracted.
+When I did nothing in particular and was not meditating, I was fine.
+But when I determined to concentrate my mind, it would become extremely agitated.

+"What's going on?"
+I wondered.
+"Why should it be like this?"
+After a while, I realized that concentration is like breathing.
+If you determine to force your breaths to be deep or shallow, fast or slow, breathing becomes difficult.
+But when you are just walking along, not aware of your inhalation and exhalation, breathing is natural and smooth.
+In the same way, any attempt to force yourself to become tranquil is just an expression of attachment and desire and will prevent your attention from settling down.

 ## Sources